opencv/opencv/doc/tutorials/gapi/anisotropic_segmentation/porting_anisotropic_segmentation.markdown

 remains flat until the termination of the program.
 Massif reports us peak memory consumption of 11.4 MiB.

-A reader may ask a right question at this point -- is G-API that bad?
+A reader may ask the right question at this point -- is G-API that bad?
-What is the reason in using it than?
+What is the reason for using it then?

 Hopefully, it is not.
 The reason why we see here an increased memory consumption is because the default naive OpenCV-based backend is used to